Madisonkanna/madisonkanna.com/src/content/favorite-books.md

 ### Can’t hurt me by David Goggins

-A lot of people said this is the only "self-help" book you will ever need.
-Others also said that if reading this book doesn't cause you to change your life, no book will.
-Agree.

 ### I Will Teach You To Be Rich by Ramit Sethi.

 A book about getting your finances in order.
 Goes over the fundamentals of investing, spending, saving and how to live a rich life, which really means spending on things you care about and living a good life.
 A good read when you're in your 20s and you're setting up your 401k, Roth IRA, etc. I wish I had read it sooner.